Room number MB265E

-Urban technologies (road traffic data mining, modelling and prediction) for smart cities, evolutionary computation and applications in robotics, self-organising systems, metaheuristics design patterns, semantic technologies, autonomic systems
+Urban technologies (road traffic data mining, modelling and prediction) for smart cities, evolutionary computation and applications in self-adaptive, self-organising systems, metaheuristics design patterns, semantic technologies, autonomic systems

 Patelli A., Lewis P., Ekart A., Wang H., Nabney I., Bennett D., Lucas R., Cole A. (2017).
 An architecture for the autonomic curation of crowdsourced knowledge.
 Cluster Computing, 20(3), 2031-2046.